 Continuing the series about my motorcycles this is my current machine.
 The tenth and only bike I have purchased by trying to be rational rather then emotional but with motorcycles I think the latter is just as important.

 Riding in Japan is superb however not something I can access on any Sunday like when living in Australia.
 I have the choice of gridlock traffic for a couple of hours to and from the nearest riding area or expensive tolls to escape Tokyo.

-The FJR is further unpopular here where people who are touring choose things like Honda's Super Bol D'or so Yamaha pitch the FJR against it not the 1200RT from BMW that sits off in its own stratospheric pricing category (for Japan bikes) of $30,000 while the FJR was just $13,000.
-I did want the RT but the whopping $17,000 saved has paid for all my touring in Japan the last 5 years and still some left over.
+The FJR is further unpopular here where people who are touring choose things like Honda's Super Bol D'or so Yamaha pitch the FJR against it not the R1200RT and price it at about $13,000 (AUD).
+I did think about the RT but the $17,000 saved has paid for all my touring in Japan the last 5 years and still some left over.

 I have never owned a bike longer than 2 years.
-Always had something new tug my heartstrings and the cash in Australia.
-If I stay in Japan no point to change bikes in foreseeable future.
-I would like a lighter tourer (is that a oxymoron?) but while ADV remains the most popular trend nobody is making that sort of machine.
+Always had something new tug my heartstrings and the cash in Australia but if I stay in Japan there is no point to change bikes in foreseeable future.
+I would like a light tourer (is that a oxymoron?) but while ADV remains the most popular trend nobody is making that sort of machine.

 The FJR already has near zero resale value in Japan but remains a decent bike for what I do, namely a couple of long tours each year.
 I'll most likely be on this a very long time and use the money saved to travel and ride other countries instead.